miguelgc95/holaluz-frontend-and-bff-test/TEST_REQUIREMENTS.md

 - We will use the code you deliver to us for the pair programming step of the interview process.

-- You will find two `.json` files.
+- You will have to build a back for front usig nodeJS.
+You will find two `.json` files.
 You should tread each of them like they are returned by a different endpoint.

 ## Glossary